Date of Award:

 Percentages of K-casein, β-casein, αs1-casein, and αs2-casein obtained with isoelectric focusing, cation-exchange fast protein liquid chromatography, and anion-exchange fast protein liquid chromatography compare well with published results.
 Isoelectric focusing and anion-exchange fast protein liquid chromatography methods separated K-casein into its A and B variants.
 Isoelectric focusing and cation-exchange fast protein liquid chromatography separated β-casein into its A1, A2, and B variants.
 Individual cows homozygous for K-casein A or B expressed the same amount of K-casein.
 When results from individual cows heterozygous for K-casein are combined, the two alleles are expressed equally; on an individual cow basis, however, some cows expressed more K-casein B than K-casein A. Individual cows homozygous for β-casein A1, A2 or B expressed the same amount of β-casein.
 When the results for individual cows heterozygous for β-casein are combined, the two β-casein alleles are expressed equally.
 In milk from individual cows typed β-casein A2B, slightly more B than A2 was expressed with cation-exchange fast protein liquid chromatography.

 Hollar, Carol M., "Estimation of Selected Milk Protein Genetic Variants by Multi-Component Analysis of Amino Acid Profiles" (1992).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5390.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .